PostHog/posthog.com/contents/blog/github-gitlab-feature-flags.md

 ## What does their process for implementing feature flags look like?

 Both GitHub and GitLab have fairly standard use cases and implementations of the feature flags themselves.
-They call a service with a feature flag value and "actor," returns another value stating whether the flag is active or not.
-They use these as gates for code and features.
+They call a service with a feature flag value and an "actor," which then returns a value stating whether the flag is active or not.

 > **What is an "actor"?** Both GitLab and GitHub don’t exclusively target users with feature flags.
 They target "actors."
 These are users, organizations, teams, enterprises, repositories, projects, or apps.
 They use actors to create consistent experiences for a related group of users.
 For example, an organization should have a consistent experience for all its members.